PrestaShopCorp/puik/README.md

 Puik is a component library that aims to provide a complete set of reusable components based on the PrestaShop Design System for all the PrestaShop ecosystem.

-🚧 Please note that version 2 of this project is still in beta.
-There are significant changes from version 1 to version 2.
-For more informations, please refer to the [release-notes-v2](./RELEASE-NOTES-V2.md)
+🚧 Please note there are significant changes from version 1 to version 2.
+For more informations, please refer to the [release-notes-v2](RELEASE-NOTES-V2.md)

 ## Contributing